ginevracoal/statistical-machine-learning/readme.md

 ## News

 - Please open the notebooks using jupyter, you will not be able to see pictures from the github preview.
+- Just install jupyter for now and skip the requirements, I need to solve an issue regarding "requirements.txt".
+You don't need any other package at the moment.
 - Assignments will be uploaded in `homeworks/`.

 ## Useful links